springfox/springfox/README.md

 - [Development Environment](docs/development-environment.md)
 - [Release Instructions](docs/RELEASING.md)

-#### 2.0.0 Release
-**NOTE:** Version 2.0.0 has not yet been released.
-The most recent stable release version is 1.0.2, browse to the pre-2.0 [tag](https://github.com/springfox/springfox/tree/pre-2.0) for documentation andusage guides

-## Usage guide and instructions to migrate to 2.0.x
+## Transitioning to migrate to 2.x
-The support for swagger 2.0 is still in the works.
-Here is [some preliminary documentation](docs/transitioning-to-v2.md) to help early adopters and people brave enough to try it out and provide us with feedback.
+Here is [some preliminary documentation](docs/transitioning-to-v2.md) to help transition to 2.x

 License
 -------